vincentrose88/SNPextractor/README.md

 # SNPextractor
 Simple extractor script to extract list of SNPs from HRC VCFs for CBMR

+##Requirement
+ * Software/build upon:
+  * bcftools
+  * R 3.0.1
+  * python 2.7.3
+Data
+ * Imputed dataset on HRC panel (2016), in .vcf format, split into chromosomes
+ * List of SNPs with chromosome and position on build 37 (same as HRC panel).
+One SNP pr. line in the following order: SNPID chromosome positions
+ * List of indidviduals as particids.
+One individual pr. line.

 ##How to install
 clone this repository with:
 `git clone git@github.com:vincentrose88/SNPextractor.git`